xiangp126/CrossLv/README.md

     - needless to say vim itself
 - And with
     - self-written handy scripts on [tools](./tools) and somewhere else
+    - handy notes on [doc](./doc) which was searched quickly by rg or ag with wim
     - personal dotfiles on [track-files](./track-files)
     - extra bash completion for fzf/tmux/git on [completion](./completion)
     - favourite personal vim color scheme on [darkcoding.vim](./vim-colors/darkcoding.vim)